49er Fire: September 12 onwards

 On September 14, part of the fire's eastern flank moved towards Nevada City near Jones Bar Road but was halted by fire crews.
-That day, the fire was declared 90% contained.
-The fire was declared 100% contained on September 15, at 6:00 a.m, and Cal Fire announced that the fire was completely controlled on September 16, at 8:30 p.m., 5 days after it had ignited.
-In total, more than 8,000 people had been evacuated in the communities of Rough and Ready, Cement Hill, Lake Wildwood, and Penn Valley.
+That day, the fire was declared 90 percent contained.
+The fire was declared 100 percent contained on September 15, at 6:00 a.m., and Cal Fire announced that the fire was completely controlled on September 16, at 8:30 p.m., five days after it had ignited.
+In total, more than 8,000 people had been forced to evacuate in the communities of Rough and Ready, Cement Hill, Lake Wildwood, and Penn Valley.
 At peak staffing, at least 2,700 firefighters had fought the 49er Fire.

-Impacts

-Casualties
+Effects

 The fire caused no fatalities.
-The most serious injuries were sustained by two firefighters—Rene Ruiz and Larry Lindbloom—as they attempted to defend a home in the Wildwood Heights subdivision.
-Their fire engine was burned over, destroying both it and the home in question, while sending the pair to the hospital via helicopter with 2nd and 3rd degree leg burns.
+The most serious injuries were borne by two firefighters—Rene Ruiz and Larry Lindbloom—as they attempted to defend a home in the Wildwood Heights subdivision.
+Their fire engine was burned over and destroyed alongside the home, and the pair were sent to the hospital via helicopter with second and third degree leg burns.
 Both were released within 24 hours.
-More than 500 firefighters sustained injuries.

-Damage

-The fire burned 33,700 acres and destroyed 312 structures.
-When it occurred, it was the 7th most expensive (in terms of losses) and 5th most destructive wildfire in recorded California history, though it has since fallen well out of the top 20 destructive fires.
-It remains the most destructive wildfire in Nevada County history.
-The number of the destroyed structures that were homes is unclear; the Nevada Fire Safe Council reported it as 148.
-Meanwhile, the Red Cross estimate of houses burned reached 190, including 23 mobile homes.
-According to the Red Cross, another 17 dwellings sustained damage.
+According to a Cal Fire official, 500 firefighters sustained minor injuries.The fire burned 33,700 acres and destroyed 312 structures.
+When it occurred, it was the seventh most expensive (in terms of losses) and fifth most destructive wildfire in recorded Californian history.
+Though it has since fallen well out of the top 20 destructive fires, it remains the most destructive wildfire in Nevada County history.
+The number of destroyed homes is unclear: the Nevada Fire Safe Council reported it as 148, while the Red Cross estimate reached 190, including 23 mobile homes.
+According to the Red Cross, another 17 dwellings were damaged.
 Dozens of vehicles and multiple boats were also destroyed.
-The fire threatened—but did not burn—the Woods Crossing bridge, built in 1862 and reportedly the longest single-span covered bridge in the United States.
+The fire threatened but did not burn the Woods Crossing bridge, built in 1862 and reportedly the longest single-span covered bridge in the United States.